AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/concurrency/con02_use_the_jorvik_profile.rst

     No_Dependence => Ada.Synchronous_Barriers

-Jorvik also replaces restriction Simple_Barriers with Pure_Barriers (a weaker requirement than Simple_Barriers).
+Jorvik also replaces restriction Simple_Barriers with Pure_Barriers (a weaker requirement than the restriction Simple_Barriers).

 ++++++++++++++++++++++++++++++++++++++++++++++++
-Applicable vulnerability within ISO TR 24772-2
+Applicable Vulnerability within ISO TR 24772-2
 ++++++++++++++++++++++++++++++++++++++++++++++++

 * 6.59 Concurrency - Activation [GGA]